Quick succotash recipe helps you enjoy corn and beans in a jiffy.

 I prefer the pole beans as they are more prolific, easier on the back to pick and the hens won't get to the pods before you do.
 Plant them along a fence or on a wigwam of canes.

-Our quick succotash recipe is traditional American fare; it's definitely allowed on our modified Banting diet; I haven't put on an ounce whilst enjoying it through this summer, but then I know all about exercise and cholesterol and the virtue of the eight coloured foods per day diet.
+Our quick succotash recipe is traditional American fare; it's definitely allowed on our modified Banting diet; I have not put on an ounce whilst enjoying it through this summer, but then I know all about exercise and cholesterol and the virtue of the eight coloured foods every day.